rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 The scientific method
 ================================================================================

-This outline discusses the definition of the scientific method, its central role in founding a scientific epistemology, the demarcation of science from pseudoscience, and other *epistemological* topics concerning the methods and philosophy of science.
+This outline discusses the history of science, the definition of the scientific method, its central role in founding a scientific epistemology, the demarcation of science from pseudoscience, and other *epistemological* topics concerning the methods and philosophy of science.
 The metaphysical implications of science are discussed in the outline on [scientific realism](scientific-realism.html).